sameerreddy213/cps/README.md

 - **Manda Rani** : Designing UI components for registration and login pages

-- **Nakshtra Bandary** : Preparing project documentation, including UML diagrams, SRS, and system design documentation
+- **Nakshtra Bandary** : Preparing project documentation, including UML diagrams, SRS, and system design documentation ; Integrating the UI of login and registration with the dashboard and developing backend functionality to ensure seamless authentication and user management.

 ---